hstreamdb/docs/docs/en/deployment/deploy-helm.md

-# Running on Kubernetes by helm
+# Running on Kubernetes by Helm

 This document describes how to run HStreamDB kubernetes using the helm chart that we provide.
 The document assumes basic previous kubernetes knowledge.
 By the end of